What is insurance for a parked car?

 There are risks associated with being uninsured:

-• Your car could be stolen or damaged in a weather or other event
+• Your car could be stolen or damaged by a storm

 • A lapse in insurance can result in higher rates later